houd1ni/WebsocketPromisify/README.md

 - ES-module and commonjs built-in.
 - Types (d.ts) included.
 - Automatically reconnects.
-- You can use the WebSocket (or your ws-like implementation) further in other stuff (socket property).
+- You can usEncodere the WebSocket (or your ws-like implementation) further in other stuff (socket property).
 - And provide your own socket instance via socket config prop.
 - Any id and data keys to negotiate with your back-end.
+- Any (serialiser)/Decoder(deserialiser).
 - Lazy connect: connects only if something sent, then send all of them!
 - Supports middleware-adapter.
 E.g. you can use 'ws' package in Node!
 - Custom easy .on method with or without condition: analog to .addEventListener.